henri-hulski/cartridge_braintree/README.md

 - Changes the shipping and billing country fields to a Select widget This ensures that the country selected can be converted to a valid code for Braintree's payment processing.
+  The default selected country can be selected by settings.SHOP_DEFAULT_COUNTRY which is also editable in the admin.
 - Changes Credit Card number and CVV to custom widgets that will generate data encrypted form inputs as required by braintree.js Note also CCV becomes a password input rather than just text.